Read Now, Travel Later

 This rustic cabin was built in 1865 after the Oliver family returned to Cades Cove following the end of the Civil War.
 It’s the most remote cabin in Cades Cove along a 1-mile roundtrip hike.

-14. Abrams Falls Trail
+Abrams Falls Parking Area

 Abrams Falls is the most popular waterfall in Cades Cove and one of the most popular in the Great Smoky Mountains National Park.
 Getting there is a fairly easy hike, but it’ll take a few hours.
 The primitive parking area at the end of a short spur road will often fill up before noon.
 There is ample parking, so you’ll probably find a place there.